 With a little effort, you can send amazing email campaigns.
 Regardless of whether you’re a B2B or B2C business, before launching an email marketing campaign, it’s critical to determine what your goals are and which metrics will help you show if your email campaign was successful or not.
 From there, you can craft an email marketing strategy that’ll increase your customer base and improve your ROI.

 But to really drive the most impactful results for your business, you’ll need a single solution that brings together a real-time customer data platform with intelligent marketing automation.
-Bloomreach Engagement is an easy-to-use solution that lets you create more successful email marketing campaigns with AI-powered personalization across all your channels.
+Bloomreach Engagement is an easy-to-use solution that's powered by Loomi, an AI built specifically for e-commerce.
+With Engagement, you can create more successful and personalized email marketing campaigns across all your channels.

 Ready to get started?
 Learn how you can send fewer emails to make more money.